 Note: Unlike the other providers, Rural Wi-Fi regularly makes drastic changes to its promotional pricing.
 For example, one week it may be half price for the full 18 month contract duration and another week the offer is just a small percentage off for 6 months.
 As a result, if the offer does not seem that good at present, check back a week or two later.

-Further information on Rural WiFi is available on their official website.
+Current pricing and further information on Rural WiFi are available on their official website.

 All three major providers offer a 7.5GB prepay plan which is worth considering before entering a lengthy contract.
 This can be useful if it is difficult to get a lend of a phone or broadband SIM for a certain network.
 The obvious catch is that the user needs to obtain a suitable router to try the SIM in.